Regularity of deficiency modules through spectral sequences: Preliminaries on some spectral sequences

 Next result can be regarded as a corrected version of the statement of \cite[Theorem 6.5 and Corollary 6.6]{AlvarezBoixZarzuelaspectralsequences}.
-Indeed, we want to single out that the difference between the statement of \cite[Theorem 6.5 and Corollary 6.6] {AlvarezBoixZarzuelaspectralsequences} and the one presented here is part (b) of our assumptions.
-We reproduce the proof for the convenience of the reader.
+We reproduce the proof for the convenience of the reader because it also contains differences with respect to the one presented in \cite{AlvarezBoixZarzuelaspectralsequences}, as the reader will shortly appreciate.

-\begin{teo}\thlabel{sucesion espectral y colapso todo en uno: segunda parte} Preserving the notations and assumptions established along \thref{otra construccion mas de lo mismo}, we further assume that the inverse system $V$ is acyclic with respect to the limit on $P$, and that there is a natural equivalence of functors
+\begin{teo}\thlabel{sucesion espectral y colapso todo en uno: segunda parte} Preserving the notations and assumptions established along \thref{otra construccion mas de lo mismo}, set $T:=\hbox{}^* \Hom_A (-,C)$ for some finitely generated, graded $A$--module $C$ with finite injective dimension, and let $V\in\Inv (P,\hbox{}^*\modfg_A)$ which is acyclic with respect to the limit functor.
+Then, the following assertions hold.